Adrikaaa/mnist-digit-classification/README.md

 Beginner-friendly TensorFlow/Keras project classifying digits (0–9) using the MNIST dataset.

+# MNIST Digit Classification

+TensorFlow/Keras project classifying digits (0–9) using the MNIST dataset.

+## Overview
+This project demonstrates how to build, train, and evaluate a digit classifier using machine learning techniques on the MNIST dataset.
+It walks through data loading, preprocessing, model training, and result visualization.

+## Features
+- Automated download and preparation of the MNIST dataset
+- Neural network training and evaluation
+- Visualization of predictions and accuracy curves
+- Easy saving and reuse of trained models

 ## Repository Structure
 - `mnist_dense.ipynb` — Jupyter notebook for training & evaluation
 - `mnist_dense.keras` — Saved trained model (native Keras format)